Are you getting the best value for your money?

 First, we will break down the cost factors associated with the DW product; the manufacturing, the movement and the straps.

 A quick look on AliExpress shows that the DW watch is not a unique product, but a readily available design available from factories in China which has had the DW logo printed on the dial.
-Here is an identical design bearing a different logo, available in the same variations as DW.
+Here is an example of one such identical design bearing a different logo, available in the same variations as DW.
 It’s sold out, but it was offered at $20AUD.
 This means that the casing, strap and movement cost less than that to produce.

 The movement used in the DW range is the Miyota 1L22, a mass-produced low end quartz (battery powered) movement; it is a fine and reliable movement but is certainly not a luxury product.
 The important factor here is that the 1L22 movement costs around $10AUD apiece (sometimes lower, sometimes higher depending on quantity) to buy.